garybayes/mindforge-orchestrator/docs/deployment-plan.md

 Then publish.

-Outcome: MindForge Orchestrator becomes a public GitHub App.
+Outcome: Automated Task Assistant becomes a public GitHub App.

 ⏱️ 3.
 Timeline Estimate (REALISTIC for a solo founder)